 If the conditions of the diversion plan are not met, the matter is referred back to the mention court or the Magistrates’ Court, as if the matter was being listed for the first time.
 All information about the diversion program is removed from the person’s file.

 The Assessment and Referral Court List (ARC List) is a specialist court list for people with a mental illness and/or a cognitive impairment.
 The ARC List is located at the Melbourne Magistrates’ Court (for the ARC List’s contact details, see “Contacts”).

 The ARC List works in collaboration with CISP, which provides case management to participants.
 Case management includes psychological assessment, and referral to welfare, health, mental health, disability or housing services, and/or to drug and alcohol treatment.

 The ARC List focuses on harm reduction to the community, by addressing the underlying factors that contribute to offender behaviour.
 The ARC List’s main goal is to reduce the number of such offenders entering the prison system.

 The ARC List aims to link people with appropriate services.
 This requires the participant’s engagement and compliance.
 Therefore, it may not be suitable for some people, particularly those who intend to plead not guilty, and also people who do not want to engage with treatment and support services.

 A case may be heard in the ARC List if:

-• the accused is charged with a criminal offence that is not a violent offence, serious violence offence or serious sexual offence (see sch 1, cls 1, 2, 3 Sentencing Act) – eligible offences include recklessly causing serious injury, making threats to kill, and indecent assault;
+• the accused is charged with a criminal offence that is not a violent offence, serious violence offence or serious sexual offence (see sch 1, cls 1, 2, 3 Sentencing Act 1991 (Vic)) – eligible offences include recklessly causing serious injury, making threats to kill, and indecent assault;

-• the accused has, or is likely to have, one or more of the following:
+• the accused has, or is likely to have:

 – a mental illness,